 Permitted science areas

 The K2 GO program welcomes proposals addressing compelling scientific questions in any area of astrophysics and planetary science providing the required observations are amenable to the operational characteristics and constraints of the mission.
 The science motivation may include, but is not limited to, exoplanet detection, stellar astrophysics, galactic and extragalactic astrophysics, and solar system science.

 Proposers must take into account the difference between science that can be achieved exclusively using archived K2 and Kepler data and science that requires new observations by K2.
-The K2 GO program is specific to the case of science requiring new observations (Campaigns 17-18-19 in the case of K2 GO Cycle 6).
-Funding for archival science is instead provided through the Astrophysics Data Analysis Program (ADAP; e.g. see ROSES-2017 solicitation).
+The K2 GO program is specific to the case of science requiring new observations (Campaign 20 in the case of K2 GO Cycle 7).
+Funding for archival science is instead provided through NASA's Astrophysics Data Analysis Program (ADAP).
 This includes all Kepler data and archived data from K2 Campaigns.
 All proposals to the K2 GO calls therefore must justify the need for new observational data within their program.
 However, we welcome proposals that build upon data already collected and programs requiring more data to enhance or complete investigations.